-Lipids classification, properties- lipolysis, auto-oxidation, rancidity and flavour reversion, thermal decomposition and effect of ionizing radiations; modification of fats and oils (hydrogenation and interesterification); role of food lipids in flavour; nutritional aspects of natural and modified fats; fat mimetics.
+Lipids classification, properties- lipolysis, auto-oxidation, rancidity and flavour reversion, thermal decomposition and effect of ionizing radiations; modification of fats and oils (hydrogenation and interesterification), fat mimetics.

-Proteins : structures of protein and amino acids; physical, chemical and functional properties of proteins, functional properties of food proteins, modification of food protein in processing and storage and its implications, texturized, denaturation of protein, gel formation.
-Enzymes- sources, properties, role of enzymes in dairy, starch and sugar, juice/beverage, and meat industry
+Proteins : Classification and structures of protein and amino acids; physical, chemical and functional properties of proteins, functional properties of food proteins, modification of food protein in processing and storage and its implications, texturized, denaturation of protein, gel formation, functionality of egg proteins and wheat proteins in foods

 - 1. Meyer, L.H.(1998) Food Chemistry, Van Nostrand, Reinhold Company Publication, New york, London. - 2.
 Alias C. and Lindeu G (1991) Food Biochemistry, Ellis Horwood, New York - 3.
 Pomeranz, Y and Meloon, R. (1995) Food Analysis: Theory and Practice, Westport, An AVI Publication, New York, Sydney, Toronto. - 4.
-Fennema, R.O (1997) Food Chemistry, Second Edition, Food Science & Technology series, Marcel Dekker, INC., New York
+Fennema, R.O (1997) Food Chemistry, Second Edition, Food Science & Technology series, Marcel Dekker, INC., New York - 5.
+John M. deMan (2007).
+Principals of Food Chemistry, Springer India pvt Ltd, New Delhi. - 6.
+Tom Coultate (2016) Food The chemistry of its components, Published by Royal Society of Chemistry, Cambridge, UK

-FT-512 Principles of Food Engineering
+16FT21C2 Principles of Food Engineering

 There will be nine questions in all.
 The first question comprising of short answer type questions covering the entire syllabus will be compulsory.
-The remaining eight questions will comprise of a set of two questions from each unit and the candidate will be required to attempt four questions selecting at least one from each unit.
+The remaining eight questions will comprise of a set of two questions from each unit and the candidate will be required to attempt four questions selecting one from each unit.
 All questions carry equal marks.